 Pocket largely works the same.
 Select text, and you can add a highlight—but you can't add any notes to highlighted text.
 Once you've made a highlight, you can send it to an external app like OneNote or Google Keep, but that's it.
 Pocket has a section in the app to view all of your highlights in one place, but you can also pull up the highlights on a specific article while reading it.
 The lack of notes is especially frustrating in Pocket, which is otherwise ideal for collecting resources for research projects.

-Both offer limited social sharing, but Pocket makes it easier to discover new articles.
+Both offer limited social sharing, but Pocket makes it easier to discover new articles

 Most of the time, the articles you read will come from your normal browsing around the internet.
 But both services offer ways to find new content within their apps, as well as ways to share directly with other users of the service.

-Pocket allows you to add friends by following people the app suggests, finding people you know by searching your contacts list, or linking your Twitter or Facebook accounts.
+Pocket allows you to add friends by following people the app suggests, finding people you know by searching your contacts list, or linking your Twitter account.
 Frustratingly, you can't add someone just by knowing their email address or username.
 You can share links with other users directly by entering their email address, but you won't be able to follow them unless you connect some other way.

 You also get a profile with a short bio and a feed of items you've recommended.
 You can share what you're reading with other Pocket users, which is kept separate from your private reading list.
 In exchange, you can see a feed of articles the people you follow recommend.
-Pocket also has a Discover tab where you can find new things to read that have been shared by other Pocket users or recommended by the service's algorithm.
+Pocket also has a Discover tab, where you can find new things to read that have been shared by other Pocket users or recommended by the service's algorithm.

 If you don't want to pay a dollar, you can use both Pocket and Instapaper as a simple bookmarking tool.
-We've touched on some advanced features that require a subscription where appropriate above, but to sum up, here are the key differences between the paid and free versions of each service.
+I've touched on some advanced features that require a subscription where appropriate above, but to sum up, here are the key differences between the paid and free versions of each service.

 The free version of Instapaper lets you save unlimited articles and videos, create five notes per month, create folders, and sync your use across platforms.
 The paid version costs $3/month or $30/year (17% off the monthly price), which removes ads and gives users full search of the entire text of their articles, unlimited notes, text-to-speech playlists on mobile, unlimited speed reading features, and a Send to Kindle bookmarklet.